tabiosg/big-two/README.md

 Picture 1: Starting screen with "Go Next" button highlighted

-The next screen that one should see is all 52 cards.
+The next screen that one should see displays all 52 cards.
 This means that the cards have been dealt.
+Every time the website is loaded, the cards will be distributed differently.
 Each row represents each player and each of their cards.
 The following image shows the basic layout screen.